cryptobuks/api-crypto-mircoin/README.md

 # Function pay_send
 `pay_send(ADDR, CODE)`

-This function associate the client ticket code to your address bitcoin.
-Return info ticket if success.
+This function associates the client ticket code to your address bitcoin.
+It returns data with respect to the ticket in case of success.

 | Fields | Type| Description |
 |------|------|-------------|